 How it Works

 The Georgia Organ, Tissue and Eye Donor registry is managed by LifeLink of Georgia, the federally designated non-profit organ procurement organization (OPO) that serves Georgia and two South Carolina counties.
-The registry coordinates with the Georgia Division of Driver Services and the Georgia Eye Bank to document and carry out each individual’s decision to donate.
+The registry coordinates with the Georgia Department of Driver Services, Georgia Department of Natural Resources and the Georgia Eye Bank to document and carry out each individual’s decision to donate.

 One organ and tissue donor has the potential to save 75 lives.